Higher (Creed song): Release and reception

-Released as the lead single to the band's second album, Human Clay, "Higher" would prove to be Creed's major breakthrough hit when it peaked at number 7 on the US Billboard Hot 100 on the issue dated July 22, 2000.
-It spent a total of 57 weeks upon the survey, which is the longest stay for any Creed song on the Hot 100, and finished on the Hot 100 year end chart for 2000 at number 11.
-Furthermore, it topped both the Modern Rock and Mainstream Rock tallies in the process, which gave the band their fifth consecutive chart-topping hit on rock radio.
-"Higher" remained in the top spot on the Mainstream Rock chart for a then-record of 17 weeks until it was surpassed by 3 Doors Down's song "Loser".
-The song would finish at number 4 on both the Mainstream and Modern Rock year end charts for 2000.
-Internationally the song topped the UK Rock and Metal (OCC) chart for four weeks in early 2000, and also peaked at number 2 on the Canada Rock/Alternative (RPM) chart.
+Released as the lead single to the band's second album, Human Clay, "Higher" would prove to be Creed's major breakthrough hit when it peaked at number seven on the US Billboard Hot 100 on the issue dated July 22, 2000.
+It spent a total of 57 weeks upon the survey, which is the longest stay for any Creed song on the Hot 100, and finished at number 11 on the Hot 100 year-end chart for 2000.
+Furthermore, it topped both the Modern Rock Tracks and Mainstream Rock Tracks rankings in the process.
+"Higher" remained at the top spot on the Mainstream Rock Tracks chart for a then-record of 17 weeks, until it was surpassed by 3 Doors Down's song "Loser".
+The song would finish at number four on both the Mainstream and Modern Rock Tracks year-end charts for 2000.
+Internationally, the song topped the UK Rock and Metal (OCC) chart for four weeks in early 2000, and also peaked at number two on the Canada Rock/Alternative (RPM) chart.
 To promote the Human Clay album, the band also released a free digital download of "Higher" a full month before the records release.
 On May 10, 2019, nearly 20 years after its original release, the song was given Gold status by the Recording Industry Association of America (RIAA) for sales of over 500,000 certified digital units.